Rust (programming language): 2006–2009: Early years

-Rust began as a personal project by Mozilla employee Graydon Hoare in 2006.
-According to MIT Technology Review, he started the project due to his frustration with a broken elevator in his apartment building whose software had crashed, and named the language after the group of fungi of the same name that is "over-engineered for survival".
-During the time period between 2006 and 2009, Rust was not publicized to others at Mozilla and was written in Hoare's free time; Hoare began speaking about the language around 2009 after a small group at Mozilla became interested in the project.
+In 2006, Rust began as a personal project by Mozilla employee Graydon Hoare.
+According to MIT Technology Review, he started the project due to his frustration with a broken elevator in his apartment building whose software had crashed, and named the language after the fungi of the same name that is "over-engineered for survival".
+Between 2006 and 2009, Rust was not publicized to others at Mozilla and was written in Hoare's free time.
+Hoare began speaking about the language around 2009 after a small group at Mozilla became interested.

+Early contributors have agreed that the language was based primarily on existing ideas.
 Hoare cited languages from the 1970s, 1980s, and 1990s as influences — including CLU, BETA, Mesa, NIL, Erlang, Newsqueak, Napier, Hermes, Sather, Alef, and Limbo.
 He described the language as "technology from the past come to save the future from itself."
-Early Rust developer Manish Goregaokar similarly described Rust as being based on "mostly decades-old research."
+Early contributor Manish Goregaokar similarly described it as based on "mostly decades-old research."

-During the early years, the Rust compiler was written in about 38,000 lines of OCaml.
-Features of early Rust that were later removed include explicit object-oriented programming via an obj keyword, and a typestates system for variable state changes (such as going from uninitialized to initialized).
+The first compiler was written in about 38,000 lines of OCaml.
+It supported a number of features no longer present today, including explicit object-oriented programming via an obj keyword and a typestate analysis system tracking variable state such as going from uninitialized to initialized.

 2009–2012: Mozilla sponsorship

-Mozilla officially sponsored the Rust project in 2009.
+In 2009, Mozilla officially sponsored the project.
 Brendan Eich and other executives, intrigued by the possibility of using Rust for a safe web browser engine, placed engineers on the project including Patrick Walton, Niko Matsakis, Felix Klock, and Manish Goregaokar.
 A conference room taken by the project developers was dubbed "the nerd cave," with a sign placed outside the door.

-During this time period, work had shifted from the initial OCaml compiler to a self-hosting compiler (i.e., written in Rust) targetting LLVM.
-(Note: The list of Rust compiler versions (referred to as a bootstrapping chain) has history going back to 2012.)
+Work shifted from the OCaml compiler to a self-hosting compiler (i.e., written in Rust) targeting LLVM.
+(Note: The exact date for this event is uncertain; the public history of Rust compiler versions goes back to 2012.)
 The ownership system was in place by 2010.
 The Rust logo was developed in 2011 based on a bicycle chainring.
+The early 2010s witnessed increasing involvement from full-time engineers at Mozilla and open source contributors.

-Rust 0.1 became the first public release on January 20, 2012 for Windows, Linux, and MacOS.
-The early 2010s witnessed an increasing number of full-time engineers at Mozilla, as well as increasing involvement from open source volunteers outside of Mozilla and outside of the United States.
+On January 20, 2012, Rust 0.1 became the first public release for Windows, Linux, and MacOS.